-Where a vulnerable pupil transitions from a high school setting to a post-16 provision the school must complete the FE Safeguarding Information Sharing Form only (Appendix 11).
-All existing child protection records must be archived in keeping with the guidance outlined in section 18.3 of this policy -Archiving.
+Where a vulnerable pupil transitions from a high school setting to a post-16 provision the school must complete the FE Safeguarding Information Sharing Form (Appendix 11) and authorise the file transfer request on CPOMS (where the school uses the CPOMS system).
+All existing child protection records must be archived in keeping with the guidance outlined in section 18.3 of this policy - Archiving.